Customised indicators to inform HERI policiesAn example from a regional government perspective

 A regional government wants to derive insights to inform policy-making.
 To this aim, they built a repository of data on Higher Education, Research and Innovation (HERI).
 SIRIS Academic worked with the regional government to help them fully benefit from its strategic information system, by designing in close collaboration with them the analysis and indicators that were most relevant to their mission.To this aim, SIRIS Academic worked in close collaboration with the reference people in the regional government to define the indicators that were most relevant to their mission.

-This step led to the co-design of a set of indicators, organised to address specific questions of interest for the regional government, such as its degree of internationalization, the characteristics of its higher education institutions, the areas of specialization of its research system, and so on.
+This step led to the co-design of a set of indicators, organised to address specific questions of interest for the regional government, such as its degree of internationalization, the characteristics of its higher education institutions, the areas of specialization of its research system, the specific research competences of its companies, and so on.

 An example of how we helped the regional government to address its questions is given by how we approached the characterization of the higher education system.